veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 blob.DownloadToStream(msRead);
 ```

 Using these three steps, we can create a method that can interact with the container.
-We add functionality to also verify what access the provided Veracity SAS key provide.
+We also add functionality to verify what access the provided Veracity SAS key gives.

 ```csharp
         // We create a method that interact with the container